 Having a child with cancer is one of the hardest things you will ever deal with as a parent.
 Not only are you filled with worry and concern, you also have to keep track of your child's treatments, medical visits, insurance, and so on.

 You and your partner are used to managing your family life on your own, but cancer adds an extra burden.
 Learn how to get help and support so you can cope more easily.
 That way you will have more time and energy to be there for your child.

 Childhood cancer is tough on a family, but it is also hard on relatives and friends of the family.
 Let them know that your child is being treated for cancer.
 Ask trusted family members and close friends for help with household chores or caring for siblings.
 Having a child with cancer is a crisis in your family, and other people can and will want to help.

-You may also want tell people in your community, at work, school, and church.
+You may also want to tell people in your community, at work, school, and religious community.
 It helps when those around you understand what you are going through.
 Also, people can help you in different ways.
-They may have a similar story and can offer support.
-Or they may be able to help you run errands or cover a work shift.
+They may have a similar story and can offer support, or they may be able to help you run errands or cover a work shift.

 It can be hard to keep everyone updated on what is going on.
 Repeating news can be tiring.
 Online e-mails or social networks are a great way to update the people in your life.
 You can also receive kind words of support this way.
 You may want to ask another family member to be the point person to update people and let them know what they can do to help.
 This will allow you to get support without having to manage it.